Flossenbürg concentration camp: Executions

 Due to increased mortality from the harsh conditions, the SS ordered the construction of an on-site crematorium, which was completed in May 1940.
 Executions by shooting began at Flossenbürg on 6 February 1941; the first victims were Polish political prisoners.
 Victims were separated after the evening roll call and read their sentences.
 After a night in the camp jail, they were shot at the firing range adjacent to the crematorium.
 After a mass execution of 80 Polish prisoners on 8 September, the execution method was changed to lethal injection due to complaints from local residents of blood and body parts washing up in nearby streams.
 The primary victims were Polish political prisoners and Soviet prisoners of war.

 Doctors who had participated in the Aktion T4 mass killings toured several concentration camps to select ill inmates to be transported to euthanasia centers; they visited Flossenbürg in March 1942.
 Thousands of prisoners who were worn out by forced labor were sent to death camps such as Majdanek and Auschwitz.
-One transport from Flossenbürg to Auschwitz arrived on 5 December 1943 with more than 250 of the 948 prisoners dead.
+One transport from Flossenbürg to Auschwitz arrived on 5 December 1943 with more than 250 of the 948 prisoners already dead.
 By 18 February, only 393 survived.
 Women unable to work were often deported to Ravensbrück concentration camp.

 The rate of executions increased during the final months of the camp.
 The SS liquidated prisoners who they suspected might try to escape or organize resistance; most of the victims were Russians.
 Some of them were high-profile prisoners who had been kept alive previously for interrogation.
 During the last days of the camp's existence, the SS executed thirteen Allied secret agents and seven prominent German anti-Nazis, including former Abwehr head Wilhelm Canaris and the Confessing Church theologian Dietrich Bonhoeffer.
 In all, the SS had executed at least 2,500 people at Flossenbürg.